crypt0n1nj4/xbrc_masternode/README.md

 bash ./install_xbrmn.sh
 ```

-#### If you just run the compiled daemon with all dependencies.
+#### If you just want to run the compiled daemon with all dependencies.
 Login to your vps as root, download the install_xbrmn.sh file and then run it:
 ```
 wget https://raw.githubusercontent.com/crypt0n1nj4/xbr_masternode/master/install_xbrdaemon.sh
 bash ./install_xbrdaemon.sh